Avaiga/taipy-doc/docs/manuals/cli/create.md

 $ cd ./new_application
 $ taipy run app.py
 ```
-In this example, we scaffold a new application using the default Taipy template, which lets us
+In this example, we scaffold a new Taipy application using the default Taipy application template, which
-create a simple, minimal Taipy application.
+lets us create a simple, minimal Taipy application.

 !!! info